 Employees across the organization should be recognized for not only their technical expertise, but their ability to work effectively within a team (Frankel, Leonard & Denham, 2006).
 High reliability principles acknowledge human fallibility and the opportunity for error in complex systems and emphasize the importance of systems engineering, continuous organizational learning and front-line expertise (Weick & Sutcliffe, 2001).
 Surveys, such as the Hospital Survey on Patient Safety Culture, can be used to assess strengths and identify areas for improvement.
 Learn more about the impact of errors on clinicians and how a system’s approach can change safety culture.

-20 percent reduction in worker harm related to patient handling and workplace violence by September 27, 2018.Partnership for Patients (PfP) Goal
+20 percent reduction in worker harm related to patient handling and workplace violence by 2019.Partnership for Patients (PfP) Goal